 Similarities and differences

-We’ve looked a few different meanings for literacy and numeracy.
-Now we need to look at how these definitions are the same or different.
+In my eBook I look at a few different meanings for literacy and numeracy.
+One of the things that you need to do is see how these definitions are the same or different.
 This is so that you can see how they apply to your teaching or to your learners.

 Knowing the similarities and differences is going to help you decide what aspects of each you want to absorb into your own approach.
 That’s one of the things that is going to help you teach better.
 So while it’s the application that counts, for starters you need to think about some of the differences.